-A true infinite universe is clearly a non-created universe.
+A true infinite universe is clearly a non-created

-state.
+the infinite state.
 It is because it always was.

-In contrast, a true finite universe is a created universe.
+In contrast, a true finite universe is a created

-problems mentioned, is the determination of the physical laws
+philosophical problems mentioned, is the determination of the physical laws

 of nature and the magnitude of the fundamental constants.
 How and why did

 Nature choose the laws and the constants?
 This is known as the initial

 conditions problem.
 How did the created universe end-up with its

 whatsoever?!
 Same goes for the various constants of nature and the

 collection of unique subatomic particles.
 How were the menu items of

 In Big Bang cosmology the initial conditions problem

 that the universe originated as an infinitely small primordial atom

 reasons a singular state of this nature is unattainable.

 Nevertheless, this is what some versions of the Big Bang propose.
 Now think

 about this for a moment.
-A universe starts out as a singularity —an infinitely
+A universe starts out as a singularity —an

-everything is a paradox?
+contains almost everything is a paradox?

 A paradox, of course, is the worst kind of problem.
 It

 is the most effective way of destroying any hypothesis (and any theory).

-Academic cosmologists tell us that “A universe that evolves
+Academic cosmologists tell us that “A universe that

-initial state, is a preferred universe.”
+simple initial state, is a preferred universe.”

 But wait a moment.
 Aren’t the experts overlooking the fact that a universe

 that simply has NO initial conditions is actually the most preferred

 universe? ...
 They should be reminded that only an infinite universe

 presents such a situation; it has no initial conditions